maptiler/manual/usage.rst

  The quality of JPEG compression.
 A number between 10 and 95.
 The default is 85.

 `-quant_quality`
  The quality of quantization.
-Number between 1 and 100.
-Default is 100.
+A number between 1 and 100.
+The default is 100.

 `-quant_speed`
  Higher speed levels disable expensive algorithms and reduce quantization precision.
 Speed 1 gives marginally better quality at significant CPU cost.
 Speed 10 has usually 5% lower quality but is 8 times faster than speed 8.
 The default is 10.